Flare576/copyroms/README.md

 #### Windows

 The Windows scripts download all ROMS to the `ROMS` folder in the same folder as the scripts.
+You should be able to just double-click the system-specific `.bat` files after editing the game list!

 #### SteamOS